 To prevent this, it’s important to do weight-bearing exercises like walking, running, and weight lifting.
 This will keep your bones strong, dense, and healthy.

 Having good bone health is a great way to prevent the spread of cancer.
 Prostate cancer can spread to your bones, which makes it much more challenging to treat.

 If you develop cancer, you will experience fewer side effects from prostate cancer treatment if your bones are healthy and robust.

 Inflammation causes cancer and can lead to its progression.
-Inflammation can be caused by chronic diseases, viruses, and infections.
+Chronic diseases, viruses, and infections can cause inflammation.
 Chronic inflammation is a risk factor for many different types of cancer.

 One of the best ways to naturally reduce inflammation is to exercise.
 When you exercise, you move the blood and tissues in your body.
 As a result, blood and oxygen are pumped throughout your body.

 Regularly exercising helps to keep your weight in check.
 This, in turn, keeps your body fat percentage down.
 Inflammation is much more likely to happen in fat, so having less is better.